 Habits & Habitats: Bryophytes include the various mosses and liverworts which are usually found in moist shaded areas in the hills.
 Bryophytes are also called amphibians of the plant kingdom because they can live on soil but need water for sexual reproduction.
 They are usually found in damp, humid and shaded localities.

 Characteristics: The plant body is thallus-like and can be prostrate or erect.
 The plant body is attached to the substratum by unicellular or multicellular rhizoids.
 True roots, stem or leaves are absent.
 However, root-like, leaf-like or stem-like structures may be present.
+Vascular tissue is absent.

 Reproduction: The main plant body is haploid in bryophytes.
 The main plant body is called gametophyte because it produces gametes.
 Sex organs are multicellular.
 Male sex organ is called antheridium and produces biflagellate antherozoids.
 The female sex organ is called archegonium and produces a single egg.
 Antherozoids are released into water for fertilization.
 After fertilization, zygote does not immediately divide meiotically.
 Zygote produces a multicellular body called sporophyte.
 Sporophyte is attached to the photosynthetic gametophyte so that it can get nourishment from the gametophyte.
 Some cells of the sporophyte undergo meiosis to produce haploid spores.
 The spores germinate to produce gametophyte.

 Characteristics: They usually grow in moist and shady habitats.
 The plant body is thalloid.
 Thallus is dorsiventral and closely appressed to the substrate.
 Some members have tiny leaf-like appandages in two rows on the stem-like structures.